 In the event of any conflict between the terms and provisions of this Master Lease and/or the Sublease and any applicable Program Obligations or the Loan Documents, the Program Obligations and Loan Documents shall control in all respects.
 Landlords and Master Tenant agree that no provision of this Master Lease and/or the Subleases shall modify any obligation of Landlords or Master Tenant or Operator under the Loan Documents.
 Landlords and Master Tenant acknowledge that HUD’s acceptance of this Master Lease and/or any Subleases in connection with the closing of the Loans shall in no way constitute HUD’s consent to arrangements which are inconsistent with Program Obligations.
 This Master Lease and any Subleases are subject to all Program Obligations.

 Modification.
-Neither the provisions of this Addendum nor the provisions of the Master Lease or any Sublease may be amended without the express prior written consent of HUD and the Lender.
+Neither the provisions of this Addendum nor the provisions of the Master Lease or any Sublease may be amended, except to increase the rent or other payments due to Lessor, without the express prior written consent of HUD and the Lender.
 None of the Healthcare Facilities may be released from the Master Lease, nor may the Master Lease, or any of the Subleases, be terminated without the express prior written consent of HUD and the Lender, and in accordance with the provisions of the Subordination Agreement/SNDA, as applicable.

 Single, Indivisible Lease.
 The Master Lease constitutes one indivisible lease of the Healthcare Facilities and not separate leases governed by similar terms.
 The Healthcare Facilities constitute one economic unit, and the Rent and all other provisions have been negotiated and agreed to based on a demise of all of the Healthcare Facilities to Master Tenant as a single, composite, inseparable transaction, and the Rent and all other provisions would have been substantially different had separate leases or a divisible lease been intended.
 Except as expressly provided in this Master Lease for specific, isolated purposes (and then only to the extent expressly stated), all provisions of this Master Lease apply equally and uniformly to all of the Healthcare Facilities as one unit.
-An Event of Default with respect to any Healthcare Facility is an Event of Default as to all of the Healthcare Facilities.
+An Event of Default under the Master Lease with respect to any Healthcare Facility is an Event of Default under the Master Lease as to all of the Healthcare Facilities.
 The parties intend that the provisions of this Master Lease shall at all times be construed, interpreted and applied so as to carry out their mutual objective to create an indivisible lease of all of the Healthcare Facilities, and in particular but without limitation, that for purposes of any assumption, rejection or assignment of this Master Lease under 11 U.S.C. § 365, this is one indivisible and non-severable lease and executory contract dealing with one legal and economic unit, and that this Master Lease must be assumed, rejected or assigned as a whole with respect to all (and only as to all) of the Healthcare Facilities.
 No Healthcare Facility may be released from the Master Lease except with the prior written approval of HUD.

 Cross-Default Guaranty of Subtenants.
-Master Tenant agrees to cause all Operators to execute a Cross-Default Guaranty of Subtenants (each, individually, a “Cross Guaranty”, and collectively, the “Cross Guaranties”) in favor of Master Tenant, in the HUD-approved format, by which each Operator guarantees performance of all obligations of all other Operators under all of the Subleases.
-Master Tenant further agrees to assign and hereby assigns such Cross Guaranties to the Lender.
+Master Tenant agrees to cause all Operators to execute a Cross-Default Guaranty of Subtenants (each, individually, a “Cross-Default Guaranty”, and collectively, the “Cross-Default Guaranties”) in favor of Master Tenant, in the HUD-approved format, by which each Operator guarantees performance of all obligations of all other Operators under all of the Subleases.
+Master Tenant further agrees to assign and hereby assigns such Cross-Default Guaranties to the Lender.